 10 Tips to Preserve Kids’ Vision in a High-Tech World

-Today’s teachers make full use of technology – including computers and digital devices – to enhance learning.
-Nearly 95 percent of teachers use some form of technology in the classroom, according to The Journal.
+Leisure time isn’t the only time kids are spending arguably too much time in front of a screen.
+Today’s teachers make full use of technology in the classroom, too – including computers and digital devices – to enhance learning.
+Nearly 90 percent of teachers use some form of technology in the classroom, according to EducationWeek.
 Sixty percent use video streaming services, 25 percent use digital creation tools, and 13 percent use social media as a teaching tool.
 Couple that with kids’ game-playing, TV-watching, e-reading, and smart-phoning at home, and you’re talking a lot of time in front of a screen.
+In fact, recent studies have shown that children ages 8 to 18 spend an average of 5-7 hours per day looking at digital devices!

-To adapt to all this screen saturation, our eyes are becoming increasingly stressed and strained.
-Parents are worried.
-Nearly a third say they’re concerned that computers and handheld electronics may damage their child’s eyesight.
+Of course, with all of this additional screen time comes additional concerns about conditions like digital eye strain or computer vision syndrome.
+Nearly a third of parents say they’re concerned that computers and handheld electronics may damage their child’s eyesight.
 And they’re right to be concerned: close work is linked to the faster progression of myopia, and more and more of what we do every day falls into the close work category.
 So what can we do to combat these pressing issues?
 How can we help our children protect their vision?

-How Can I Protect My Child’s Vision?
+How Can I Protect My Kids’ Vision?

-Handheld devices pack a lot of text onto a small screen, so we tend to hold them very close to our eyes in order to see.
-This can cause fatigue and eyestrain, which is now often called digital eye strain or computer vision syndrome.
+Handheld devices pack a lot of text onto a small screen, so we tend to hold them very close to our eyes to see them.
+This can strain the eyes and even cause damage long-term.
 Here are 10 tips to protect your kids’ vision when it comes to devices:

 1. Limit Your Children’s Use of Handheld Electronics to Only Quick Tasks

 One easy way to help prevent eye strain is to return to more old-fashioned methods.
 Push your kids to only use technology for quick tasks, such as texting, rather than reading long articles for homework assignments.
 For longer articles, consider printing out the information and having them read it from the paper.
+At the very least, make sure they complete tasks like that on a bigger screen rather than on a cell phone.

 3. Teach Your Kids to Rest Their Eyes